vikejs/vike/readme.md

 ## Introduction

-`vite-plugin-ssr` gives you a similar experience than Nuxt/Next.js, but with Vite, and as a do-one-thing-do-it-well tool: where Next.js and Nuxt are too framework-like `vite-plugin-ssr` doesn't interfere with your stack and can be used with other Vite plugins.
+`vite-plugin-ssr` gives you a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool: where Next.js and Nuxt are too framework-like, `vite-plugin-ssr` doesn't interfere with your stack.
+For example, you can use `vite-plugin-ssr` with other Vite plugins and with any view framework (React, Vue 3, Vue 2, Svelte, Preact, etc.).

 To get an idea of what it's like to use `vite-plugin-ssr`, click on <b>Vue Tour</b> or <b>React Tour</b>.